smaht-dac/smaht-pipeline-utils/docs/contribute_pipeline.rst

 --------------

 Workflow description files and Docker containers are necessary to execute the code and run each step of the pipeline in isolation.
-However, a pipeline is a complex object that tipically consist of multiple steps chained together.
+However, a pipeline is a complex object that consists of multiple steps chained together.

 To create these dependencies and specify the necessary details for the execution of each individual workflow and the end-to-end processing of the pipeline, we need additional supporting metadata in the form of YAML objects.
 The objects currently available are: